bryanyi/bryanyi/README.md

 <br />

-I managed to create two full-stack projects and a portfolio (http://www.bryanyi.com) in a couple months while maintaining a full-time job I'm now in the process of interviewing for software developer positions while studying data structures and algorithms!
+I managed to create a few full-stack projects and a portfolio (http://www.bryanyi.com) in a couple months while maintaining a full-time job I'm now in the process of interviewing for software developer positions while studying data structures and algorithms!

 ----